 Enjoy the Winter Wonderland

+Lake Louise has drawn visitors to the Canadian Rockies for over a century.
 One of the best things to do in Lake Louise in the winter is simply to enjoy the spectacular views of Lake Louise.
-Lake Louise has been drawing in visitors to the Canadian Rockies for over a century.

 It is a stunning sight, and the magic of natural beauty is not lost.
-Despite visiting Lake Louise many times, it still takes our breath away no matter the season.
-The best season may just be the winter.
+Despite visiting Lake Louise many times, it still takes our breath away, no matter the season.
 Sit down with a cup of hot chocolate by the fire and enjoy the winter wonderland at Lake Louise.

 Ice Skate or Play Hockey on Lake Louise

-There is no place to ice skate in Banff more iconic or scenic than the famous Lake Louise.
-Not much of a surprise, but it’s regularly been considered one of the world’s best ice skating rinks.
+There is no place to ice skate in Banff that is more iconic or scenic than the famous Lake Louise.
+It’s not much of a surprise that it’s regularly been considered one of the world’s best ice skating rinks.

 It’s also tremendous as the frozen lake is maintained by the Fairmont Chateau Lake Louise.
 The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating during the winter despite conditions on other natural lakes.